Judge reinstates 6-game suspension for Cowboys' Elliott

 The NFL briefly enforced Commissioner Roger Goodell's suspension before a judge sitting in for Failla in the Southern District of New York issued a temporary restraining order that blocked the punishment for the second time.

 If the suspension holds this time, Elliott will be out starting Sunday at home against Kansas City.
-He will be eligible to return Dec.
+He will be eligible to return for the final three games, starting Dec.
 17 at Oakland.
+The Cowboys (4-3), defending NFC East champions, are in second place in the division.

-Elliott attended the roughly two-hour hearing in New York on Monday, a day after rushing for 150 yards and two touchdowns in the Cowboys' 33-19 win at Washington.
-He left court without speaking to reporters.
+Elliott attended the roughly two-hour hearing in New York on Monday, a day after rushing for 150 yards and two touchdowns in a 33-19 win at Washington.
+Last year's NFL rushing leader left court without speaking to reporters.

+One of Elliott's lawyers and an NFL spokesman didn't immediately respond to requests for comment after the ruling.

 The 22-year-old Elliott was suspended in August after the league concluded following a yearlong investigation that he had several physical confrontations in the summer of 2016 with Tiffany Thompson, his girlfriend at the time.